infinity-keys/ik-landing/packages/react-lens-share-button/README.md

 ## Usage

-You can import the component and default styles:
+Import the component and default styles:

 ```js
 import LenShareButton from "react-lens-share-button"